zoonalink/IGP-5/literature/Difrancesco-2020-ActigraphySleepDepression.md

 * night-time activity level appears to be higher in patients with dpression but not always shown in actigraphy data
 * previous studies show both insomnia and hypersomnia are associated with depression but author's previous results show:
 * "...our previous results with actigraphy have found that higher severity of depressive symptom is associated with longer (but not shorter) SD (Difrancesco et al., 2019).
-Depression is however heterogeneous in its presentation and these results may not be generalizable to all patients."
+Depression is however heterogeneous in its presentation and these results may not be generalisable to all patients."
 * Depression is challenging with opposite clinical presentations - some researchers move away from traditional methods of diagnosis (e.g. DSM-5) and favour  'symptom dimensions' using techniques like factor analysis
   * FA (factor analysis) to identify underlying dimensions, factor structures
   * Three major symptom dimensions -> 1. mood/cognition 2. somatic 3. sleep symptom